archlinux/aur/README.md

 available on the *AUR*.
 Once the executable has been upgraded, the currently running instance is halted and an instance of the new version is started.

+## Installation

+Install this package before, at the same time as, or after the *bustd* package.

+> `$ yay -S bustd-pacman-hooks`

+Once installed, the hooks will simply be set up but will not be triggered until the appropriate event takes place.
+Therefore, once the package bustd is installed, the binary will be registered with systemd and started.
+Any updates to this package will cause a restart in the binary, and a removal of the program also halts the executable.
+Should any of these events not trigger the associated hook, it will simply keep its current instance running and not restart to the fresh version until a reboot.